dzekelid/settings/_listings/sendgrid/user-settings-enforced-tls-get.md

 ---
 swagger: "2.0"
 info:
-  title: SendGrid
+  title: SendGrid Get User Settings Enforced Tls
-  description: 'The SendGrid Web API V3 Documentation.
-This is the entirety of the
+  description: "**This endpoint allows you to retrieve your current Enforced TLS settings.**\n\nThe
-    documented v3 endpoints.
-We have updated all the descriptions, parameters, requests, and responses.
-Authentication Every endpoint requires Authentication in the form of an Authorization Header: Authorization: Bearer API_KEY'
+    Enforced TLS settings specify whether or not the recipient is required to support TLS or have a valid certificate.
+See the [SMTP Ports User Guide](https://sendgrid.com/docs/Classroom/Basics/Email_Infrastructure/smtp_ports.html) for more information on opportunistic TLS.\n\n**Note:** If either setting is enabled and the recipient does not support TLS or have a valid certificate, we drop the message and send a block event with \u201CTLS required but not supported\u201D as the description."
   version: 1.0.0
 host: api.sendgrid.com
 basePath: /v3